Introduction -contractor limited company tax (UK)

-PAYE / National Insurance (NI) is payable to HMRC based on any salary a business pays its employees.
+PAYE / National Insurance (NI), which is part of your limited company taxation, is payable to HMRC based on any salary a business pays its employees.
 The employee will earn tax-free pay initially, and depending on their earnings, they may have income tax, and employee National Insurance deducted.
 Depending on the pay level, the employer may also have to account for the employer’s national insurance.

 The sum of the three amounts (PAYE income tax, employee and employer NI) are payable to HMRC every month or calendar quarter.

 PAYE periods run to the 5th of the month each month.
 The tax and NI are due to HMRC by the following 19th of the month.

 A business can pay its PAYE/NI quarterly instead of monthly if the expected bill is less than £1,500 each month (£18K for the entire tax year).